Vorlonhomeworld/BBCL/8 Hello Lisp Part 3.md

 Common Lisp that we want 10 tabs, and yes, it does need to be in that format or it won't work.
 We follow it up with **~a**, another aesthetic command because we're going to supply Common Lisp with something else to print.

-If you haven't picked up on this, the "~a" are also place holders for something we'll put it a bit later.
+If you haven't picked up on this, the "~a" are also place holders for something we'll put in a bit later.
 Speaking of, the **:name** is our first place holder.
 I realize we said we wanted to print "Name:", Common Lisp needs to have the colon placed before the word we're working with, you'll see the same thing when we talk about numbers, it's a variation of Lambda formatting, where the operation comes before the number or word, for example in Common Lisp, if we want it to add 4+4, we wouldn't write it that way, we'd place the addition sign first, followed by the two numbers to add: